Disease/Disorder

 Acute

-• Respiratory failure following acute SCI may occur because of partial or complete respiratory muscle paralysis, fatigue of remaining intact muscles, or in association with pleuropulmonary pathology.10 In addition, flaccid paralysis of the intercostal muscles worsens vital capacity, with the rib cage moving inward with diaphragm contraction during inspiration due to paradoxical depression.
+- Respiratory failure following acute SCI may occur because of partial or complete respiratory muscle paralysis, fatigue of remaining intact muscles, or in association with pleuropulmonary pathology.10 In addition, flaccid paralysis of the intercostal muscles worsens vital capacity, with the rib cage moving inward with diaphragm contraction referred to as paradoxical breathing.
 Following injury, there is a reduction of vital capacity to 20-60% in tetraplegia and 80-90% in paraplegia.2

 Subacute